Vikings’ Everson Griffen safely emerges from home after alarming 911 call, social media posts

-Griffen, 33, called police in the Minneapolis-area town of Minnetrista shortly after 3 a.m., per a statement from local law enforcement agencies, and claimed that he needed help because someone was in his home.
+Griffen, 33, called police in the Minneapolis-area town of Minnetrista shortly after 3 a.m., per a statement from local law enforcement agencies, and claimed he needed help because someone was in his home.
 He also told a 911 dispatcher that he had fired a weapon but that no one was injured.
 When officers and sheriff’s deputies arrived, they were unable to locate an intruder, per their statement, or convince Griffen to come out of his house.
 Mental health staffers from the Vikings joined the effort to coax Griffen outside at approximately 7 a.m.

 The 12th-year NFL veteran was eventually placed “in the care of medical professionals,” Spielman said in his update.

-In the early hours of Wednesday, Griffen posted video to social media in which he showed a gun and declared that unspecified people were “trying to pop me.”
+In the early hours Wednesday, Griffen posted video to social media in which he showed a gun and declared that unspecified people were “trying to pop me.”

 “I’ve still got clips left,” Griffen added in the video.
 He stated that his gun and ammunition were registered to him and that teammate Dalvin Cook helped him purchase the weapon.